subiabre/forestswar/README.md

 ## About
 I created this bot because I found it hard to visualize just how much area is deforestated in comparisons like "*1 football pitch per minute*".
 Inspired by a friend's [one](https://gitlab.com/wishiwasrubin/fwbot) and someone else's [bot](https://twitter.com/WorldWarBot).

 This bot fetches data from [Global Forests Watch](https://www.globalforestwatch.org/) listening for new deforestation alerts issued.
-Then it fetches the area lost in every country in the API between the alert issue date and the current date and the aggregated lost area is then compared against the forest area of a country from a [list](https://en.wikipedia.org/wiki/List_of_countries_by_forest_area) of 192 countries.
+Then it fetches the area lost in every country in the API since the issued date of the alert and the aggregated lost area is then compared against the forest area of a country from a [list](https://en.wikipedia.org/wiki/List_of_countries_by_forest_area) of 192 countries.

 To make the comparisons easy to understand, the bot draws a map using images from [GADM](https://gadm.org/).
-These maps are a pixel exact representation of the deforestated area against the forest area from that country.
+These maps are a **pixel exact** representation of the deforestated area against the forest area from that country.

 When the data is obtained and the map is drawn, a new status update is sent to [Twitter](https://twitter.com/ForestWar).